hyperspy/hyperspy/doc/user_guide/eds.rst

    :align:   center
    :width:   400

-   EDS preferences window.
+   EDS preferences window

 Energy axis
 ^^^^^^^^^^^

-The main values for the energy axis are automatically imported from the file, if existing.
-The properties of the energy axis can be set manually with the :py:class:`~.axes.AxesManager`.
-(see :ref:`Axis properties<Setting_axis_properties>` for more info):
+The size, scale and units of the energy axis are automatically imported from the imported file, where they exist.
+These properties can also be set or adjusted manually with the :py:class:`~.axes.AxesManager` (see :ref:`Axis properties<Setting_axis_properties>` for more info):

 .. code-block:: python